kwatch/benry-ruby/benry-cmdopt/README.md

 <!-- /TOC -->

 Why not `optparse.rb`?
 ======================

-* Source code of `optparse.rb` is very large and complicated, because `OptParse` class does everything about command option parsing.
-  It is hard to customize or extend `OptionParser` class.

-  On the other hand, `benry/cmdopt.rb` consists of several classes (schema class, parser class, and facade class).
-  Therefore it is easy to understand and extend these classes.

-  File `optparse.rb` (in Ruby 3.2) contains 1143 lines (except comments and blanks), while `benry/cmdopt.rb` (v2.0) contains less than 400 lines (except both, too).

-* `optparse.rb` regards `-x` and `--x` as a short cut of `--xxx` automatically even if you have not defined `-x` option.
-  That is, short options which are not defined can be available unexpectedly.
-  This feature is hard-coded in `OptionParser#parse_in_order()` and hard to be disabled.

-  On the other hand, `benry/cmdopt.rb` doesn't behave this way.
-  `-x` option is available only when `-x` is defined.

 * `optparse.rb` can handle both `--name=val` and `--name val` styles.
   The later style is ambiguous; you may wonder whether `--name` takes